Reduce sugary drinks

-Help children develop healthy habits by serving water instead of sugary drinks at every snack.
+Help children develop healthy habits by serving water instead of sugary drinks at every snack or meal.

 Children often replace healthy drinks like water or milk with sugary drinks like punch, soda, sports drinks, and fruit drinks.